swonzhang/doc/README.md

 # doc
-there many people like record something on github,so do i
+there are many people like record something on github,so do i